jython/jython/ProcessDocs/releasing.md

   but the name is correct.
   Each upload creates a "staging repository".

->[NOTE!]You may get a report (e-mail) from Sonatype Lift at this point
+> [!NOTE]You may get a report (e-mail) from Sonatype Lift at this point
 > reporting potential vulnerabilities in dependencies.
 > (It seems only to work on the `-slim` JAR, which is why we upload it first.)
 > If any vulnerability is sufficiently serious to warrant upgrading JARs,
 > treat this as a late test failure:
 > fix it in your normal development environment with a PR and repeat the process.
+>
 > Assuming you have deferred pushing the tag no publicly visible harm has been done.
 > (See [Push with tag](#only-now-is-it-safe-to-git-push) below.)
 > If you already pushed the tag,